After I had done with Linkin, I remained in the stable. I did not conceal myself, but sat bold-arst in the straw.

 I guessed these were the herbs that Linkin’s mistress brewed to make her broths and oyntments.

-Her servants were busy with saddles, or the harness for the pair of horses that were to bear the baggage.
+Her servants were busy with saddles, or the harness for the horses that were to bear the baggage.
 None was watching me.

 I slipped in, and settled myself on the pots.
 Some plants were tied to little sticks that shifted readily.
-Others were no more than slips or twigs that broke beneath my weight.
+Other plants were no more than slips or twigs that broke beneath my weight.

 I alone heard that.
 The servants were loud in their talk of balancing the loads, bring me that bundle, truss these two together, hang that from here, etcetera.